-Highly sensitive children will know if you are tense or frustrated during this process.
+During this process, highly sensitive children will know if you are tense or frustrated.
 So staying calm and adding lots of praise will help your child feel confident in the routine.
-You can even practice what to do when they get frustrated with some part of the routine. (see #4 play acting).
+You can even practice what to do when they get frustrated with some part of the routine. (see #4 play-acting, role-playing).

 Tip #3 – Use visual cues

-When you had your meeting with the teacher, perhaps there are materials that will be used at school that can transfer over to the home so that there is a consistency between the two environments.
+When you meet with the teacher, perhaps some materials will be used at school that can transfer over to the home to ensure consistency between the two environments.
 Perhaps the teacher will be sending homework with stickers on it.
 You could have a bulletin board at home to post those papers.

 Tip #4 – Role Playing – Practice at Home

-All of us remember tough days at school when we were younger, whether we had a sensory problem or not!
+I’m sure you remember tough days at school when you were younger, whether you had a sensory problem or not!
 You can practice all kinds of situations they will experience in school.
-If it was hard for you to meet kids when you were younger, you can share this – and then role-play meeting a new child with your own child.
+If it was hard for you to meet kids when you were younger, you can share this – and then role-play meeting a new child with your child.
 Practice until you can see they know how to say hello and ask if the other child wants to do “x, y or z”.

 Tip # 5 – Communicate Early and Often